Beliavsky/Optimization-Codes-by-ChatGPT/README.md

 # Optimization Codes by ChatGPT
 The prompts given to ChatGPT-4 are shown in the codes.
 Sometimes cleanup was required.
+This is an experiment in code generation by ChatGPT -- the codes should not be relied upon.

 Compile with